-Suspensions at Bunche High School, a continuation school in a high-crime, high-poverty community of Oakland, California dropped by 51% last year.
-Disrespect for teachers has declined, the school is safer.
+Suspensions at Bunche High School, a continuation school in a high-crime, high-poverty community of Oakland, Calif., dropped by 51% last year.
+Disrespect for teachers has declined; the school is safer.
 Students are more focused on their studies and many have stopped cutting class.

-The program was first introduced in Oakland at Cole Middle School in 2006.
-The school was slated to be closed due to low test scores when it started a restorative justice pilot program.
+Oakland first introduced the program in 2006 at its Cole Middle School.
+District leaders planned to close the school due to low test scores when it started a restorative justice pilot program.
 In the three years since embracing the practice, suspensions dropped by 87%, violence decreased dramatically and expulsions became non-existent.
-The district took notice and in 2009, they overhauled their system and made restorative justice the new model for handling disciplinary problems.
-In 2011 they hired a program manager and created a system to roll it out to all the schools in the district.
+The district took notice and in 2009, it overhauled its system and made restorative justice the new model for handling disciplinary problems.
+In 2011 it hired a program manager and created a system to roll it out to all the schools in the district.

 What Is Restorative Justice?